an0nhackerG/LunaVisor/README.md

 # LunaVisor
-An UEFI-based Hypervisor for malware protection
+An Hypervisor for malware protection

+The aim is to support both UEFI and windows